ShubraChowdhury/AzureAutoML/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset file name "bankmarketing_train.csv"  bank's campaigns .
+The marketing campaigns were based on phone calls to convince potenitial clients to subscribe to bank's .Potential solution was to predict if a prospect can become a custome.

+The best performing model found using AutoML was a MaxAbsScaler LightGBM   with 91.44% accuracy, My program ###Failed to perform solution using hyperdrive (See the Jupyter NoteBook udacity-project.ipynb)

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**